Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Brate is averaging 13 receiving yards per game in two career matchups against the Eagles, 0.5 fewer than his receiving yards prop bet over/under for Sunday's game (13.5).
+- Brate's 13 receiving yards per game in his two matchups against the Eagles are 3.5 fewer than his over/under for Sunday's game.

 - Brate, in two matchups, did not have a touchdown catch.

-- The Eagles are allowing 233.9 passing yards per game this year, the NFL's ninth-ranked pass defense.
+- The 233.9 passing yards the Eagles yield per game makes them the NFL's ninth-ranked pass defense this season.

-- The Eagles have allowed 28 passing TDs this year (1.6 per game), ranking them 21st among NFL defenses.
+- The Eagles' defense is 21st in the league, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Panthers, Brate caught two passes for 12 yards.
+- Brate put together a 12-yard performance against the Panthers on two catches.

-- During his last three games, Brate has 28 receiving yards on six receptions (10 targets), with two touchdowns, averaging 9.3 yards per game.
+- Over his last three outings, Brate has six catches (on 10 targets) for 28 yards and two touchdowns, averaging 9.3 yards per game.

 Brate's Tampa Bay Teammates